Robotic-Brain/rbbackup/README.md

 ========

-This script creates incremental backups using rsync see ./rbbackup.sh -h for all options
+This script creates incremental backups using rsync see `./rbbackup.sh -h` for all options

-This is my first bash schript and threfore is quite messy and should be considered a prototype!
+This is my first bash schript and therefore is quite messy and should be considered a prototype!
 Use at your own risk!

 NOTES